POSTPROCESS OPTIONS |

 Note: When the display style of the visualization is changed,

-for instance from Body
+for instance from Body to Body Boundaries the visualization

 of the texture is switched off.
 To view the texture, just select